akanshakaduskar/Order-Form/READme.md

     <li>The first and last name fields will automatically capitalize as you type.</li>
     <li>The phone number and Zip Code fields will only accept numeric input.</li>
     <li>Select your state, district, and city from the dropdown menus.</li>
-    <li>Once all required fields are filled out, press the 'Submit' button to validate and submit the form.<li>
+    <li>Once all required fields are filled out, press the 'Submit' button to validate and submit the form.</li>
 </ui>